A direct bijection between descending plane partitions with no special parts and permutation matrices: A bijection on permutations

 \section{A bijection on permutations}

-In this section we give a bijection between descending plane partitions of order $n$ with no special parts, $p$ parts, and $k$ parts equal to $n$ and $n\times n$ alternating sign matrices with no $-1$ entries, $p$ inversions, and a $1$ in row $n-k$ of the last column.
+In this section we give a bijection between descending plane partitions of order $n$ with no special parts, $p$ parts, and $k$ parts equal to $n$ and $n\times n$ permutation matrices with $p$ inversions and a $1$ in row $n-k$ of the last column.
 We will need the following lemma.